Learn of Christ

 1Though I speak with the tongues of men and of angels, and have not charity, I am become as sounding brass, or a tinkling cymbal.

-Paul starts with the highest achievement the Corinthians covet: speaking in tongues of men and angels.
-Ecstatic utterance.
-The voice of heaven itself.
-And without love - agapē - it is noise.
-Mere sound.
-A cymbal crashing in an empty room.
-There is no one there.
+Paul starts with the highest achievement the Corinthians covet: speaking in tongues of men and angels, ecstatic utterance, the very voice of heaven.
+And without love - agapē - it is only noise, a cymbal crashing in an empty room.

 2And though I have the gift of prophecy, and understand all mysteries, and all knowledge; and though I have all faith, so that I could remove mountains, and have not charity, I am nothing.